Shunkashuu/boardgame/README.md

 ## Status

 Work in progress.
 The objects are on the board and they never appear on the same case.
+This version works with canvas.
+I added a new repository with the version based on a table and div system.